 Col du Lautaret is nothing short of a perfect spot when it comes to learning/progressing since the pass is made up of a mix of terrain — flat-ish spots with gentle slopes for beginners and steep powdery faces for more advanced riders to fly.

-Remi, the manager of Kite Legende in Col du Lautaret, runs a phenomenal operation during the winter months.
+Rémi, the manager of Kite Legende school, (first setup in 2006), runs a phenomenal operation during the winter months.
 He welcomes both customers of the school and solo riders to kite on the designated area behind Lautaret Lodge & Spa, the primo hotel to stay right on the spot.